MiyanoX/middit/README.md

 ## Function

 - MiDDiT is title of this web application, where you can click for a refresh of web page
-- Top center also have aKorone image (My favorite Vtuber:https://www.youtube.com/channel/UChAnqc_AY5_I3Px5dig3X1Q)
+- Top center also have a Korone image (My favorite Vtuber:https://www.youtube.com/channel/UChAnqc_AY5_I3Px5dig3X1Q)
 - The top left button is Menu Button, which can toggle the display state of menu bar in the right.
 - The top right button is Search Button, which can toggle the display state of search bar in the top center.
 - Left Red Bar is the subreddit selector for users.